bandofpv/mavrospy/README.md

 | 5 (Black) | UART5_RTS (in)  | +3.3V   |
 | 6 (Black) | GND             | GND     |

-The RPi requires a separate 5V/3A power supply via the `5V power` and `Ground` pins.
+The RPi4 requires a separate 5V/3A power supply via the `5V power` and `Ground` pins.
 I would recommend soldering a battery elimination circuit (BEC) to your UAV's power leads.

 ### PX4 Parameters